ulixee/platform/coming-soon/ROADMAP-Manager.md

 - Manage Clouds: Remove Nodes
 - Manage Clouds: Configure Nodes?

-- Manager should show the Argons paid out for a given Datastore or Domain.
+- Manager should show the Argons paid out for a given Datastore.
-- Ability to calculate profits per Datastore/Domain
+- Ability to calculate profits per Datastore